emmercm/piradio/README.md

 sudo python piradio.py
 ```
 Root access is required for:
-- Running the CherryPy web server on port 80
+- Running the CherryPy web server on any port below 1024
 - For Display-O-Tron 3000 (dot3k) to have access to `/dev/mem`

 ### Additional